dikshaphuloria/Renewable_Energy_Consumption_Analysis/README.md

 • Add your Ninjas API Key in the Code/api_file.txt file.

-• Run the DataWrangling.ipynb notebook to look at the analysis conducted and complete the pre-processing steps required for our project.
+• Run the DataWrangling.ipynb notebook to look at the analysis conducted and complete the pre-processing steps required for the project.

-• Run all the cells of the DataVisualization.ipynb to create the dynamic plots created for our exploratory data analysis.
+• Run all the cells of the DataVisualization.ipynb to create the dynamic plots created for the exploratory data analysis.

 • Run the DataModels.ipynb to run the regression models created in the file and to predict the renewable energy consumption data for the year 2023-2024.